-- Difficulty with facial recognition.
-Friends and family in costumes means familiar people have suddenly become unrecognizable.
+Difficulty with facial recognition.
+Friends and family in costumes mean familiar people have suddenly become unrecognizable.
 Masks, wigs, and costumes can cause children to miss those reliable features that support visual recognition.

-- Complexity of visual and sensory environment.
+Visual clutter and busy, noisy environments.
 Halloween parties, excited and loud friends, new sounds and crowds while trick or treating can negatively affect the ability to use vision.

 Difficulty with the visual guidance of upper and lower limbs.
 Candy exchange during trick or treating is a difficult visual motor task for many children with CVI.
 Let’s break it down.
-While in a new environment (with new sounds, new people, visual clutter), it can be hard to look and reach simultaneously into a bowl with lots of candy (more visual clutter) and then grasp an item of choice.
-Once the candy is in hand, then it can be hard to visually attend to the trick or treat bag/bucket and place it inside.
+While in a new environment (with new sounds, new people, and visual clutter), it can be hard to look and reach simultaneously into a bowl with lots of candy (more visual clutter) and then grasp an item of choice.
+Once the candy is in hand, it can be hard to visually attend to the trick-or-treat bag/bucket and place it inside.
 When visiting houses for trick or treating, unfamiliar walkways, front porches, and steps can make it difficult or near impossible to visually guide feet and legs.
 Many kids will rely on an adult and their compensatory skills for support.

-- Visual and physical fatigue.
-The newness of Halloween, the different routine, and the complexity of the experience can cause visual and physical fatigue.
+Visual and physical fatigue.
+The newness of Halloween, the different routines, and the complexity of the experience can cause visual and physical fatigue.

 What are some ways to make Halloween more accessible and fun for children with CVI?

-Let’s first think about what aspects of Halloween might already be helpful for kids with CVI.
+Let’s first consider what aspects of Halloween might already be helpful for kids with CVI.

-- Treats and sweets can be huge motivators.
-And we know how important motivation is for kids with CVI to use their visual skills and try new experiences.
+Treats and sweets can be huge motivators.
+And we know how important motivation is for kids with CVI to use their skills and try new experiences.

-- Go trick or treating early in the day to avoid loud and noisy situations, and even work around that late-in-the-day fatigue that can set in for your child with CVI.
+Trick or treat early in the day to avoid loud and noisy situations, and even work around that late-in-the-day fatigue that can set in for your child with CVI.
 Visit just a few neighbors or go to a familiar house of a friend or family member.
-One CVI parent shared that her family goes trick or treating at the Zoo during the daytime.
+One CVI parent shared that her family goes trick-or-treating at the Zoo during the daytime.
 Maybe this is an option in your area!

 Do a candy scavengery hunt in your home if you want to avoid trick or treating altogether.
 Favorite foods and treats can be super motivating to work on skills.
 Place candy in familiar spots in your house (on the bed, a favorite chair, on top of the washer).
 Use descriptive language to support your child as they locate the candy.
 If needed, use a flashlight to add light to support visual attention.
 For children with CVI who are able to recognize 2D, show a photograph of the candy and ask them to find it.
 Or show a picture of the location where the candy is hiding, and then have your child navigate to that location in the house.

 The candy bag/bucket is an excellent opportunity to use color and light as supports for visual attention and visual motor skills.
 Choose a bag that is a preferred color or a highly saturated color.
 If light is still a needed support for your child, velcro an LED light at the bottom of the candy bucket.
-This may help your child look while dropping the candy in the bucket.
+This may help your child look (when they want to) while dropping the candy in the bucket.